etiennedoidic/infection_risk_calculator/README.md

 We currently have the following targets available:

+* test: which runs the calculator using sample parameters.

 More information about those sample runs can be found in the calculator walkthrough notebooks mentioned above.

 ### Responsibilities